Tutorial | Data transfer with visual recipes#

 Infer storage types#

-The orders dataset in the starter project is a CSV file that has been uploaded into Dataiku.
-CSV files do not contain any kind of typing information.
+The orders dataset in the starter project included an uploaded CSV file.
+CSV files don’t contain any kind of typing information.
 Therefore, Dataiku assumes by default that all columns have a string storage type.

 The Sync recipe maps the storage type in the input dataset to a similar type in the output database.
 Let’s first set the storage types of numeric columns before syncing the dataset to the database.